-In today's turbulent, often chaotic, environment, commercial success depends on employees using their full talents.
+After massive changes in the company, it is important for those in positions of leadership to continue to reassure and motivate the employees.
 Yet in spite of the myriad of available theories and practices, managers often view motivation as something of a mystery.
-In part this is because individuals are motivated by different things and in different ways.
+In part, this is because individuals are motivated by different things and in different ways.

-Moreover, more staff than ever before are working part time or on limited-term contracts, and these employees are often especially hard to motivate.
+Modern office-life has seen a delayering of standard rigid office structure and the flattening of hierarchies.
+Moreover, more staff than ever before are working part-time or on limited-term contracts, and these employees are often especially hard to motivate since their future is unclear.

 Definition of Employee Motivation